moma/metamimetics_5/readme.txt

 READ ME
-This is an implementation of a metamimetic game under netlogo 5
+This is an implementation of a prisonner’s dilemma metamimetic game for different network topologies under netlogo 5.1.0.